 X counts as Y in context C and X counts as Y1 in context C1, where neither C nor C1 has priority

 Consider an area of territory X on the Indo-Chinese border, an area which India claims as Indian and China claims as Chinese.
 X counts as Indian territory in India-friendly contexts, and as Chinese territory in China-friendly contexts.
 What is the correct account of the ontology of this piece of territory, qua social object?
-If we adopt a neutral, scientific perspective we might say (truly) this is a social object which is conceived by India as Indian and by China as Chinese.
+If we adopt a neutral, scientific perspective we might say (truly) this is a social object that is conceived by India as Indian and by China as Chinese.
 It may even be the case that neither side has a legitimate claim to the territory in question, so that this territory is a social object for which only the external context-free description can do justice to it as a social object.
 It is a social object whose nature is exhausted by no single context, and which thus breaks the bounds of the Searle an formula.

 Case 2 is of the form